-Marketing for an investment bank is a unique challenge.
+Investment banking marketing is a unique challenge.
 Regardless of if you’re representing a startup in a private placement, or a corporate finance team looking for buyout targets, you have multiple audiences that you need to stay in front of and build relationships with.
-And these audiences aren’t just financial institutions and management teams, but also those that might refer you to them.
+And these audiences aren’t just financial institutions and management teams but also those that might refer you to them.

 As if those challenges weren’t enough, you might also have multiple lines of business to spread the word about – capital raising, mergers and acquisitions advisory, valuation services, capital markets and IPOs, and equity research.
 And odds are, you’re doing this without many (or any) dedicated marketers on staff.
-Instead, a few managing directors and vice presidents are likely moonlighting as the digital marketing team between preparing a buyers list for one transaction and putting a data room for due diligence for another.
+Instead, a few managing directors and vice presidents are likely moonlighting as the digital marketing team to prepare a buyers list for one transaction and put a data room for due diligence for another.

 Despite those challenges, the investment banking market has only become more competitive – the number of investment banks in the U.S. has gone up nearly 20% since 2015, according to the Bureau of Labor Statistics.

-Nonetheless, investment bankers can build and execute a great investment banking marketing strategy, even if you don’t have the resources or the reputation of Goldman Sachs.
+Nonetheless, investment bankers can build and execute an excellent investment banking marketing strategy, even if you don’t have the resources or the reputation of Goldman Sachs.

 Want to learn how?
 Read on!